...key roles are in place and you want to sustain the dynamics of a Scrum Team that is collocated and accessible.

 We could just make key roles’ individual work phone numbers available to the team, but then they are likely to be distracted continuously as they are working to build support for the team or to mitigate problems on the Development Team’s behalf (see Don’t Interrupt an Interrupt).

-Issue a red cellular phone, with its own number, to each critical staff member, to be used to reach these key player only in critical situations.
+Issue a red cellular phone, with its own number, to each critical staff member, to be used to reach these key players only in critical situations.
 Likely targets for such a phone include the Product Owner and the ScrumMaster.
 Publish the phone number to members of the Scrum Team with the understanding that it is to be used only in the most urgent situations.

 Create some kind of humorous or light disincentive that encourages members to keep its use to a minimum.
 Such a disincentive can include an activity reminiscent of the Abnormal Termination of Sprint Ceremony that helps memorialize the incident and bring focus to it for the Sprint Retrospective (see Emergency Procedure).